Cognitive Behavioural Therapy (CBT)

 Compassion Focused Therapy (CFT)

-Compassion Focused Therapy (CFT) is a broadly “cognitive behavioural” therapy in that it too focuses on the way we think and behave, whilst integrating ideas and practices from different traditions.
-It was developed by professor Paul Gilbert over 20 years ago after he recognised that whilst many people benefited from CBT, a significant proportion struggled to feel reassured by the alternative thoughts they generated.
+Compassion Focused Therapy (CFT) was developed by professor Paul Gilbert over 20 years ago after he recognised that whilst many people benefited from CBT, a significant proportion struggled to feel reassured by the alternative thoughts they generated.
 This was particularly apparent in individuals who were prone to high self criticism and shame.

-CFT is an integrative approach, drawing from evolutionary theory, neuroscience and attachment theory, as well as Buddhist practises, and aims to help people develop a sense of inner security and confidence and a kinder, more understanding way of relating to themselves and others.
+CFT is an integrative therapy, drawing from evolutionary theory, neuroscience and attachment theory, as well as Buddhist practises, and aims to help people develop a sense of inner security and confidence and a kinder, more connected and understanding way of relating to themselves and others.

 CFT helps to balance difficult emotions such as anxiety and anger, and uses skills ("Compassionate Mind Training") including mindfulness and imagery practises.

 For more information about CFT please follow these links: